 I wish I had the words to tell you, everything I know.

 from, Gold Mine

 The title of this piece was meant to be ironic, incongruous, not to imply that I was as out of touch as Ms. Antoinette when I wrote it, but rather to imply the opposite.
 I know how difficult it can be to continue to see the world, to recognize the Earth, as Edenic, as Eden.
+This was something born out of the pain of living with chronic illness, out of understanding the preciousness of time.
 If you can still take in the view of the stars, if you can still wonder at the moon, and marvel at the vastness of the ocean, perhaps you can find it again.
 Perhaps such appreciation is something one must actively cultivate.
-It’s a beautiful thought to wonder on.
+It’s a beautiful thought to wonder on. ~ TS